StephanieOgbudu/UdacityProjectTwo/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Procedure

+This repository contains a matching game which has 16 cards with emojis.
+The game has a timer and can note down the amount of moves made with the score.